MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/optimize-models.md

 ## Import Tool limitations

-- The Import tool creates a bounding box that encompasses all geometry in the imported scene and places a new origin point at the center of the bottom surface of that bounding box.

 - Transparency in materials such as glass in a 3D model are not supported.

 ### See also